kahngjoonkoh/BatteryManager/README.md

 # BatteryManager
-HP consumer laptops namely the Pavillion series do not have the battery health BIOS option.
+HP consumer laptops namely the Pavilion series do not have the battery health BIOS option.
 As charging up to 100% is detrimental for battery health, this Battery Manager will alert the user when the device is charged more than 80% so that the user can stop charging their laptop.
 Logs are taken which can be used to investigate unordinary behaviour.

 ## Usage:
 Download main.exe and make it run every windows start using Windows Task Scheduler.